Bennyg95/iSAproject/README.md

         This will input a value into the accumulator.

     OUTPUT
-        Will ouput a value
+        Will ouput a value.

     HALT
-        Stops the program
+        Stops the program.

     func functionName :